FadeDreams/django_multi_marketplace_coffee/README.md

 ## Django Multi Marketplace App

-The DMVC (Django Marketplace) is a sophisticated marketplace app built using Django, catering to two distinct user groups: cafe shoppers and clients.
+The all is a sophisticated marketplace app built using Django, catering to two distinct user groups: cafe shoppers and clients.
 The app provides an interactive platform where cafe shoppers can add coffees, and clients can make purchases using the Stripe payment gateway.

 ## Overview